sbabic/swupdate/doc/source/sw-description.rst

 There are two ways to update the bootloader (U-Boot) environment.
 First way is to add a file with the list of variables to be changed and setting "uboot" as type of the image.
-This inform swupdate to call the U-Boot handler to manage the file.
+This inform SWUpdate to call the U-Boot handler to manage the file.

 ::